dogaegeozden/ColoredMarkersApp/README.md

-Here's a visually appealing markdown file to promote your Colored Markers app on GitHub:

----

 # Welcome to CSS Colored Markers 🎨✨

 The CSS Colored Markers app offers a delightful collection of colorful markers created purely with CSS.
 Dive into a world of creativity and explore the vibrant hues of these markers!